jsu800/elasticsearch_utilities/README.md

 # ElasticSearchUtilities
-This repo contains a number of commonly used ElasticSearch applications as they apply to .NET in C#.
+This repo contains a number of commonly used ElasticSearch CRUDs for use with .NET and C# applications.
 The utilities and snippets make use of NEST (http://nest.azurewebsites.net/) and Elasticsearch.Net the two official clients for ElasticSearch.

 # Elastisearch.Net vs. NEST